 Vanilla oil can also work as a potential fever reducer due to its eugenol and vanillin content, the same compounds that lessen inflammation and strengthen the body's immune system.12

-How to Make Vanilla Oil
+How to Make a Vanilla Oil Tincture and Infusion

 It's important to establish that finding 100 percent pure vanilla oil today is highly unlikely, as it is extremely expensive.
 Most of the cheap vanilla oils available commercially are either heavily processed or contain loads of synthetic materials, and are unfortunately passed off as the real deal by unscrupulous manufacturers.